compsecio/ctfbook/src/fundamentals/base64.md

 What happens in the case where the data is not a simple multiple of 6 bits?
 The values are padded with zeros and the = character appears.

+---

-Example: The hex value 0xc0ffee is a 24-bit number.
+Example 1: The hex value 0xc0ffee is a 24-bit number.
 To encode this we will need 32 bits, or 4 characters.

 32/6 = 4 bytes need for encoding

 0xc0ffee is therefore encoded as wP/u in Base64.

+---

+Example 2: Encoding 0xdeadbeef.

+We have four bytes to encode here, or 32-bits, which does not divide evenly by 6.
+Instead, some padding will be introduced which leads to the characteristic '=' sign at the end of many Base64 encoded strings.

+We see 0xdeadbeef encoded as 3q2+7w== after padding.

+---